Brain and Spine Center: Neurostimulator

 The Orthwein Brain and Spine Center at St. Luke's Hospital is proud to offer patients with chronic back or leg pain AdaptiveStim with RestoreSensor.
 This new device uses motion sensor technology to reduce pain and improve their overall quality of life.

 What is the device?
 AdaptiveStim with RestoreSensor is similar to a pacemaker.
-It's called a "neurostimulation system."
+It's called a "neurostimulation system" or a neurostimulator.
 It's implanted outside the spinal cord to block pain signals from reaching the brain.
 This device is the first chronic pain management system to use motion sensor technology found in other devices such as smart phones and computer gaming systems.

-How does it work?
-The pacemaker-like device has sensors secured along the outside of the spine which send out gentle electrical currents to block pain signals.
+How does the AdaptiveStim work?
+The pacemaker-like neurostimulator has sensors secured along the outside of the spine which send out gentle electrical currents to block pain signals.